ETEC and Shigella vaccine development

 Live attenuated vaccines made from weakened bacteria have shown promise with ETEC and Shigella, as they can more closely mimic natural infection and may induce more protective immune responses.
 However, some vaccines of this type have shown unacceptable levels of reactogenicity in clinical trials or reduced immunogenicity in low-resource countries, particularly in infants and young children.
 We’re investigating potential live attenuated ETEC and Shigella vaccines that could be safe, effective, and affordable.

-- WRSS1 is an oral, single-strain Shigella vaccine candidate developed by the Walter Reed Army Institute of Research (WRAIR).
+- WRSS1 is an oral, single-strain Shigella vaccine component developed by the Walter Reed Army Institute of Research (WRAIR).
 We’re currently supporting a descending-age study of WRSS1 at icddr,b (an international public health research institution) in Bangladesh, with the long-term goal of developing a multivalent vaccine designed to prevent illness from the most common disease-causing Shigella strains.

 Killed whole-cell vaccines